 NDE Clarke Transmissions originated in 1977 as the company Universal Driveshafts Ltd (UDS) at a facility in Lichfield, Staffordshire.
 The founders had identified an opportunity for a company to specialise in the manufacture of universal drive shafts for non-automotive applications such as heavy goods vehicles, buses and industrial applications such as steel works and pumping stations.

+In 1978, Newage Transmissions sold its property assets at Castle Works to NDE Clarke Pitchline Transmissions Ltd where NDE would subsequently manufacture power transmission equipment including gearboxes, couplings and drivelines for motor vehicles, the marine industry, defence, coal, paper and steel sectors up until today.
 The company grew rapidly during the course of the 1980’s and the company was eventually purchased by the Burman Hi-Ton Group who relocated the operation to its Clarke Precision Engineering business in Birmingham.
 Here it acquired the name of Clarke Transmissions Ltd where it continued to serve its established markets such as the steel mill, paper mill and marine power sectors with high performance universal driveshafts, universal joints and other power transmission equipment.

 Growth throughout the 1990’s